automl/2022_JAIR_DAC_experiments/README.md

   year={2021},
 }
 ```
+Please cite this paper if you make use of this code.

 This repository contains three folders each containing the code for the three Dynamic Algorithm Configurations scenarios considered in the paper:
 * ```cmaes```: Step Size Adaptation in CMA-ES